Codecademy/docs/content/python/encyclopedia/replace-in-python.md

 ---
 -->

-Use the built in replace() method in Python to modify Strings.
+Use the built in replace() method in Python to modify strings.

 ## Syntax